sethdavis512/prompt-bucket/cypress/README.md

 # Cypress E2E Testing

-This directory contains end-to-end tests for the Prompt Lab application using Cypress.
+This directory contains end-to-end tests for the Prompt Bucket application using Cypress.

 ## Setup